 Golf is fun and there is no better time to learn than now.
-Here are just a few benefits of getting kids out on the course this summer:
+Here are just a few benefits of getting kids out on the course:

 GOLF IS FUN AND EDUCATIONAL

 Fresh air, friends and fairways mean FUN.
 Many kids talk about the biggest yard they have ever seen while riding in the golf cart through the woods, and others are in awe of the deer meandering nearby.
 Science, Technology, Engineering and Math (STEM) are all involved in learning golf.
 Kids soon learn to be teachable, and as they experience both success and failure in the game of golf, their coach guides them to victory.
 Kids who take golf lessons develop an appetite to understand and be successful.